What is happiness? How can we obtain it? How can we keep it? Why is it so important for us to be happy?

 Happiness is progress.

 It’s not about being the best at something, but about becoming better.
-Each day.
+Each and every day.

 Like most things in life, happiness requires discipline.